cryptopunksnotdead/punks.starter/README.md

 **Q: I cannot get the `./generate.rb` script to run [in Powershell / in Sublime / in ...]?**

-A: Make sure you run the script in the "top-level", that is, `/punks.starter` and you use `no1/generate.rb`.
-Note: The "top-level"
+A: Make sure you run the script in the "top-level", that is, `/punks.starter` and you use `no1/generate.rb` or `no2/generate.rb`:
-`./generate.rb` script is a helper (library) script and does NOT run by itself e.g.:

 ```
 /punks.starter
-   generate.rb
+   boot.rb
    /no1
       dodge.csv
+      generate.rb
+   /no2
+      punks.csv
       generate.rb
 ```